Visit us on Facebook

 If you would like to discuss an ACPA, please ask your doctor at your next appointment.

 Cairn is a busy, urban practice located a 10 minute walk from Inverness City centre.
-We have approximately 9600 patients, serviced by 11 doctors, 3 nurses and 2 Healthcare Assistants.
+We have approximately 9800 patients, serviced by 10 doctors, 3 Practitioners, 3 nurses and 2 Healthcare Assistants.

 Our building is on two floors with no lift access.
 The building is accessible at ground floor level for wheelchair users and patients with other disabilities.
 For patients who cannot use the stairs, we can make arrangements for you to be seen in a ground floor consulting room.
 Please let us know when booking your appointment if you need to be seen downstairs